-A student shall not falsify, misrepresent, omit or erroneously report information regarding instances of alleged inappropriate behavior by a teacher, administrator or other school employee toward a student.
-Such false accusation is prohibited both on and off school grounds and hours.
+- 1) A student shall not falsify, misrepresent, omit or erroneously report information regarding - instances of alleged inappropriate behavior by a teacher, administrator or other school employee.
+Such false accusation is prohibited both on and off school grounds and hours. - 2) A student shall not falsity, misrepresent, omit or erroneously report information regarding instances of alleged behavior, including but not limited to any form of harassment, by another student toward any student.